-Often liposuction is necessary and leads to improved results.
-However, Dr. Waldman is very careful in avoiding removal of too much fat.
-We utilize a small incision under the chin and may even tighten the muscles of the upper neck at the same time.
+Oftentimes, liposuction is necessary and leads to improved results; however, our plastic surgeons are very careful in avoiding removal of too much fat.
+We utilize a small incision under the chin for liposuction and may even tighten the muscles of the upper neck at the same time.

 As with any surgical procedure, there are some risks.
 In the hands of a competent and highly-experienced plastic surgeon, major complications are comparatively infrequent, and most patients are satisfied with their results.
 Here is a general list of potential, yet rare, risks associated with facelift surgery:

 - Numbness or changes in skin sensation